mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 You can debug the library by exporting ``RESOLV_WRAPPER_DEBUGLEVEL=3``.

+Please note that CWRAP does not return more than one record per type/host combination.
+It also does not understand TXT records, so your mileage may vary.

-If you choose instead to configure a real name server with SRV records, adapt the records shown above to your domain name, and update the "uri" field in the YAML or JSON files in this directory with the actual domain.
+If you choose instead to configure a real name server with SRV and TXT records, adapt the records shown above to your domain name, and update the "uri" field in the YAML or JSON files in this directory with the actual domain.

 Test Format and Use
 -------------------